EvgeniiMaslov/python-playground/profile/notes.md

 If the distribution of the sample is approximately normal, the result is a straight line with intercept mu and slope sigma.
 (QQ plot).

-In a normal distribution, 68% of the data lies within one standard deviation of the mean, and 95% lies within two standard deviations.

 A QQ-Plot is used to visually determine how close a sample is to the normal distribution.
 The QQ-Plot orders the z-scores from low to high, and plots each value’s z-score (individual point standardizing) on the y-axis; the x-axis is the corresponding quantile of a normal distribution for that value’s rank.
 If the points roughly fall on the diagonal line, then the sample distribution can be considered close to normal.